 Purchase bones from the local health food store for just a couple of bucks.
 Add to the crockpot with a splash of vinegar and fill it to the top with water.
 Let this simmer for about 24-48 hours then strain it, add some Celtic Sea Salt and pour into jars or use it right away.

-Here's a great recipe for making beef bone broth by Dr. Axe and a link to his chicken broth recipe.
-Not only do I make bone broth, but I often enjoy Bonito Broth for a quick nutritious and highly inexpensive low-calorie lunch.
+Here’s a great recipe for making beef bone broth.
+Not only do I make a variety of bone broths, but I often enjoy Bonito Broth for a quick nutritious and highly inexpensive low-calorie lunch.
 Try this recipe.
 If you ever find shrimp on sale and you like these types of things, try making shrimp broth.
-It's a great starter for chowder too!
+It’s a great starter for chowder too!

 Don’t forget to buy these items in bulk to stretch your tight budget and stay in the healthy zone while on a tight budget: